AlyceBrady/ramp/application/docs/rampDocs/AdminUserManual.md

 appropriate user privileges to the DBAs should be edited to refer to the actual DBA accounts.

+Note 2: If you are doing development (whether with the default development application or a customized one), you may find yourself wanting to re-initialize your database from time to time.
+You will generally not, however, need to recreate the MySQL dba or web-based access accounts.
+Therefore, you may wish to comment out the call to the `create[...]MysqlAccts.sql` in your setup script (`SmartDevSetup/SetupSmartDevEnv.sql` or a script you created yourself) after running it the first time.

 #### Backing Up the Ramp Database ####

 Need to write this section.
 Would also be nice to provide a RampAdmin